Samyak-777/nomodel/README.md

 ## Problem

-every llm hallucinates.
+Every llm hallucinates.
-gpt hallucinates, claude hallucinates, gemini hallucinates, llama hallucinates. i solved it in a weekend.
+gpt hallucinates, claude hallucinates, gemini hallucinates, llama hallucinates. we solved it in a weekend.

 ---